Phillips Academy Andover

 Fellowship Finalist, Brace Center for Gender Studies

-I was recently selected to write a 25-page archival research paper on Jewish masculinity and World War Two, examining the tension between cyclical and progressive models of Jewish masculinity and their connection to biblical texts.
+I was recently selected to write a 25-page archival research paper on Jewish masculinity and World War II, examining the tension between cyclical and progressive models of Jewish masculinity and their connection to biblical texts.

 Varsity Cross Country Captain